AnaRing/AnaRing/README.md

 - 👋 Hi, I’m @AnaRing
 - 👀 I’m interested in becoming a developer
-- 🌱 I’m currently learning Front-End Development
+- 🌱 I’m currently studying Front-End Development
 - 💞️ I’m looking to collaborate on any projects
 - 📫 How to reach me @ email anri024@egms.no